777arc/PySDR/content/cyclostationary.rst

 note the addition of an overlap parameter

 point out that the javascript app in the SCF section actually uses the TSM method, with 0 overlap for speed sake

+* Talk about how the averaging happens by splitting up the time domain signal and recombining

 .. code-block:: python